DPFs reduce diesel soot emissions by 80% but they're not suitable for everyone

 As with any filter they have to be emptied regularly to maintain performance.
 For a DPF this process is called 'regeneration' – the collected soot is burnt off at high temperature to leave only a tiny ash residue.

-Passive regeneration takes place automatically on motorway-type runs when the exhaust temperature is high.
-Because many cars don't get this sort of use car manufacturers have to design-in 'active' regeneration where the engine management computer (ECU) takes control of the process.
+Passive regeneration takes place automatically on motorway or fast A-road runs when the exhaust temperature is high.
+Because many cars don't get this sort of use vehicle manufacturers have had to design-in 'active' regeneration where the engine management computer (ECU) takes control of the process.

-When the soot loading in the filter reaches a set limit (about 45%) the ECU will initiate post combustion fuel injection to increase the exhaust temperature and trigger regeneration.
-If the journey is a bit stop/start or you take your foot off the accelerator while the regeneration is in progress, it may not complete and the warning light will come on to show that the filter is partially blocked.
+When the soot loading in the filter reaches a set limit (about 45%) the vehicle's ECU will initiate post combustion fuel injection to increase the exhaust temperature and trigger regeneration.
+If the journey is too short while the regeneration is in progress, it may not complete and the warning light will come on to show that the filter is partially blocked.

-It should be possible to start a complete regeneration and clear the warning light by driving for 10 minutes or so at speeds greater than 40mph.
+It should be possible to complete a regeneration cycle and clear the warning light by driving for 10 minutes or so at speeds greater than 40mph.

-If the regeneration is unsuccessful the extra fuel injected will not burn and will drain into the sump.
-Oil quality will deteriorate as a result of this and the level will rise.
-It is important that you check that the oil level does not increase above the maximum level on the dipstick as diesel engines can run on excess engine oil – often to the point of destruction.
+If the regeneration is unsuccessful due to an insufficient driving cycle the extra fuel injected into the cylinders will not burn and will drain into the sump.
+As a result, oil quality will deteriorate and the level will rise.
+Most DPF equipped engines will have an oil quality/viscosity sensor but it is important that you check that the oil level does not increase above the maximum level on the dipstick as diesel engines can run on their own oil if the level is excessive – often to the point of destruction.

-If you ignore the warning light and keep driving in a relatively slow, stop/start pattern, soot loading will continue to build up until around 75% when you can expect to see other dashboard warning lights come on too.
-At this point driving at speed alone will not be enough and you will have to take the car to a dealer for regeneration.
+If you ignore the DPF warning light and keep driving in a relatively slow, stop/start pattern, soot loading will continue to build up until around 75% when you can expect to see other dashboard warning lights come on too.
+At this point driving at speed alone will not be enough and you will need to take the car to a dealer for 'forced' regeneration.

-If you continue to ignore warnings and soot loading keeps increasing then the car won’t run properly and the most likely outcome will be that you will have to get a new DPF costing at least £1000.
+If you continue to ignore warnings and soot loading keeps increasing then the car won’t run properly and the most likely outcome will be that you will have to get a new DPF costing at least £1000 plus labour and diagnostic time.

 The ash residue which remains after successful regeneration cannot be removed and will eventually fill the filter.
-DPFs are designed to last about 75,000 miles, but many, operating correctly, are achieving more than this.
+DPFs are designed to last in excess of 100,000 miles but, if the vehicle is operated correctly, many will far exceed this mileage.

 The most commonly fitted type of DPF has an integrated oxidising catalytic converter and is located very close to the engine where exhaust gases will still be hot.
 This heat means that passive regeneration is more likely to be successful.

-Some models, across a wide range of manufacturers, use a different type of DPF which relies on a fuel additive to lower the ignition temperature of the soot particles.
+Some models, across a wide range of manufacturers, use a different type of DPF which relies on a fuel additive (Eolys™ fluid) containing Cerium (III) Oxide.
+Cerium ignites at a lower temperature and adheres to the soot particles meaning regeneration can occur at a lower temperature.

 The additive is stored in a separate tank next to the fuel tank and is automatically mixed with the fuel whenever you fill up.
 Only very small quantities are used so a litre of additive should treat around 2800 litres of fuel – enough to cover 25,000 miles at 40mpg.
 It lasts about 70000 miles and is replenished during a service – at extra cost.